JokaZola/ScraperFC/README.md

 * [Understat](https://understat.com/)
 * [FiveThirtyEight](https://projects.fivethirtyeight.com/soccer-predictions/)

-I'd love to hear your feedback, errors, or recommendations!
+I'd love to hear your feedback, bugs you find, or recommendations!
 You can reach me via email at osmour043@gmail.com or my Twitter handle is [@owen_seymour](https://twitter.com/owen_seymour).